Max and Wink

 On a personal note, recently my aunt informed me that not only my grandfather (her dad) made wine from grapes he grew on the family farm near Kansas City, but also his father!
 My auntie still enjoys a glass of wine with dinner at age 87!

 I remember Grandad inviting us kids to taste the "orange soda pop" that was really his wine, on our Sunday farm visits – the grownups thought that was hilarious.
-I went along with the joke because it was cool to be the only female ever to venture into a damp dark cellar for fake pop, or so I thought.
+I went along with the joke because it was cool to be the only girl ever to venture into a damp dark cellar for fake pop, or so I thought.
+No doubt my aunt had her turn!

-Heck, maybe I can say I'm a third generation winemaker instead of the "default" winemaker!
-At least I can hope for a winemakers genetic skill, not to be confused with the alcoholic gene however! – M
+Heck, maybe I can say I'm a third generation winemaker instead of the "default" winemaker! – M